How to Fill Out the TAP Application 2021-22

 - You received a TAP award as a financially independent student in a prior academic year.

 IMPORTANT: If you are not sure whether financial independence will be approved, complete Sections D, E, and F, and have your parents sign the Affirmation in Section G. Failure to report parental income will delay your award if you do not qualify for financial independence.

-SECTION C: APPLICANT/SPOUSE INCOMEMany New York State financial aid awards are based on your family’s income.
-For the 2019-20 academic year TAP is based on your family’s total New York State taxable income plus any state, local or federal government pension income, plus any pension and annuity income for the 2017 year.
+Many New York State financial aid awards are based on your family’s income.
+For the 2021-2022 academic year, TAP is based on your family’s total New York State taxable income plus any state, local, or federal government pension income, plus any pension and annuity income for the 2019 tax year.
 If you receive income from a pension and/or IRA distributions, you may be required to submit additional documentation.
 Your NYS taxable income differs from the income reported on the FAFSA.
-Therefore, if you supplied income information on the 2019-2020 FAFSA, we have done the following on the TAP Application:
+Therefore, if you supplied income information on the 2021-2022 FAFSA, we have done the following on the TAP Application: